Witiko/doctoral-thesis/main.md

 \label{sec:interactive-visualizations}

-In 2011, @liska2011web developed the MREC dataset for the Math Information Retrieval Workshop.
+In 2011, @liska2011web developed the MREC dataset for the Math Information Retrieval workshop.
 In 2014, @hanel2014vizualizace developed an interactive visualization for the exploration of the MREC dataset.
 However, the interactive visualization ignored math and modeled only text.